 The Secure Shell Filesystem (SSHFS) provides a secure way for you to access your account files.
 Read this article to learn how to set up and use an SSHFS connection on a variety of operating systems.

-The SolusVM control panel enables you to administer a semi-managed VPS using a convenient web interface.
+The SolusVM control panel enables you to administer an unmanaged VPS using a convenient web interface.

 For security reasons, one of the first things you should do with a new VPS or dedicated server is disable SSH (Secure Shell) logins for the root account.
 This article shows you how.

-You can use two-factor authentication with SSH to help secure your semi-managed server.
+You can use two-factor authentication with SSH to help secure your unmanaged server.
 Learn how in this article.